Below is a a list of frequently asked questions. We are always available to answer additional questions by phone or email.

 Do I need to sign a waiver?

 In order to participate in a Program you are required to sign the Peak Mountain Guides Participant Release of Liability and Assumption Of Risk Agreement (the “Release”).
-This can be found on our website at https://www.peakguides.com/register.
+This can be found with this link to Smartwaiver.
 You will be provided with an opportunity to review the Release before booking your program.
-When you arrive on the day of your program, you will be asked to sign a hard copy of the Release.

 What activities do you suggest for children?

 Rock climbing is a rewarding and memorable activity for children ages 6 and up.
 Canyoning and ice climbing can be enjoyed by children ages 8 and up.
-For slightly older kids with good fitness, a mountain climb of Mt.
+For slightly older kids with good fitness, a climb to the summit of Mt.
 Sneffels can be a highlight of the summer.

 Is there a minimum age requirement?